isacben/picoboy-dev/README.md

 - [See on Amazon](https://www.amazon.com/Waveshare-3-5inch-Capacitive-LCD-DPI/dp/B08TBF5PHH/ref=sr_1_1?crid=NSXCFL0ML9MO&keywords=3.5inch+DPI+LCD&qid=1679185510&s=electronics&sprefix=3.5inch+dpi+lcd%2Celectronics%2C309&sr=1-1)
 - [See on waveshare](https://www.waveshare.com/3.5inch-DPI-LCD.htm)

 DPI displays seem to be more appropriate, since this type of displays have a faster refreshing rate (compared to the SPI displays).
+Also, the capacitive screen would be useful to use PICO-8 Splore to look for games.

 There is selection table at the bottom of this link:

 https://www.waveshare.com/product/3.5inch-RPi-LCD-B.htm